namin/argument-debugger/output.md

 🔧 GENERATING REPAIR...

 REPAIR COMMENTARY:
-Here's how to add text to the argument, providing evidence and resolving the issues concisely:
+Here's how to add text to the argument, providing evidence for "The Bible says it is the word of God" concisely and directly:

 **Original Argument (Implied):** The Bible is the word of God.

-**Revised Argument with Evidence and Resolution:**
+**Revised Argument with Evidence:**

-"The Bible is the word of God. **This claim is supported by the Bible itself, which repeatedly asserts its divine origin and authority.** For example, **2 Timothy 3:16 states, 'All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.'** Similarly, **2 Peter 1:20-21 explains, 'Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
-For prophecy never had its origin in the human will, but prophets, though human, spoke from God as they were carried along by the Holy Spirit.'** These verses, among others, directly claim that the Bible's content originates from God, not from human invention."
+"The Bible is the word of God. **It explicitly claims divine inspiration, stating in 2 Timothy 3:16, 'All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.'
+Furthermore, 2 Peter 1:20-21 asserts, 'Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
+For prophecy never had its origin in the human will, but prophets, though human, spoke from God as they were carried along by the Holy Spirit.'
+These verses directly declare the Bible's divine origin and authority.**"

 CLEAN ARGUMENT:
 The Bible is the word of God.
-This claim is supported by the Bible itself, which repeatedly asserts its divine origin and authority.
-For example, 2 Timothy 3:16 states, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness."
-Similarly, 2 Peter 1:20-21 explains, "Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
+It explicitly claims divine inspiration, stating in 2 Timothy 3:16, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness."
+Furthermore, 2 Peter 1:20-21 asserts, "Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
 For prophecy never had its origin in the human will, but prophets, though human, spoke from God as they were carried along by the Holy Spirit."
-These verses, among others, directly claim that the Bible's content originates from God, not from human invention.
+These verses directly declare the Bible's divine origin and authority.
+Given these internal claims of divine authorship and guidance, we can understand the basis for its asserted status as God's word.
 Therefore, we should follow the Bible.

 Parsing repaired argument...

 Parsed structure:
 - c1: The Bible is the word of God. (conclusion)
-- c2: This claim is supported by the Bible itself, which repeatedly asserts its divine origin and authority. (premise)
-- c3: 2 Timothy 3:16 states, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness." (premise)
+- c2: The Bible explicitly claims divine inspiration, stating in 2 Timothy 3:16, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness." (premise)
-- c4: 2 Peter 1:20-21 explains, "Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
+- c3: 2 Peter 1:20-21 asserts, "Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
 For prophecy never had its origin in the human will, but prophets, though human, spoke from God as they were carried along by the Holy Spirit." (premise)
-- c5: These verses, among others, directly claim that the Bible's content originates from God, not from human invention. (intermediate)
+- c4: These verses directly declare the Bible's divine origin and authority. (intermediate)
+- c5: Given these internal claims of divine authorship and guidance, we can understand the basis for its asserted status as God's word. (intermediate)
-- c6: we should follow the Bible. (conclusion)
+- c6: We should follow the Bible. (conclusion)
+- ['c2', 'c3'] → c4 (deductive)
-- ['c2', 'c3', 'c4'] → c5 (inductive)
+- ['c4'] → c5 (deductive)
 - ['c5'] → c1 (deductive)
 - ['c1'] → c6 (deductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (3):
-  - unsupported_premise: Premise c2 needs supporting evidence
-  - unsupported_premise: Premise c3 needs supporting evidence
-  - unsupported_premise: Premise c4 needs supporting evidence
+✅ No logical issues found!

 ## EXAMPLE 5
 Argument: Global temperatures are rising.